maiktreya/SpainSurveyAEAT/README.md

 ## Overview

 **SpainSurveyAEAT** is a toolkit designed for the analysis and manipulation of microdata related to Spain's housing sector.
-Utilizing the power of the `data.table` and `survey` libraries, this project aims to deliver robust inference capabilities on population samples, emphasizing rental income analysis.
+Using exclusively `data.table` and `survey` libraries, this project aims to deliver robust inference capabilities on population samples, emphasizing rental income analysis.

 ## Getting Started